ruida1992/starter-hugo-academic/content/publication/Rui-Econometrica/index.md

 abstract: We conduct inference on volatility with noisy high-frequency data.
 We assume the observed transaction price follows a continuous-time Itô-semimartingale, contaminated by a discrete-time moving-average noise process associated with the arrival of trades.
 We estimate volatility, defined as the quadratic variation of the semimartingale, by maximizing the likelihood of a misspecified moving-average model, with its order selected based on an information criterion.
 Our inference is uniformly valid over a large class of noise processes whose magnitude and dependence structure vary with sample size.
 We show that the convergence rate of our estimator dominates n1/4 as noise vanishes, and is determined by the selected order of noise dependence when noise is sufficiently small.
 Our implementation guarantees positive estimates in finite samples.

 # Summary.
 An optional shortened abstract.
-summary: We conduct inference on volatility with noisy high-frequency data.
-We assume the observed transaction price follows a continuous-time Itô-semimartingale, contaminated by a discrete-time moving-average noise process associated with the arrival of trades.
-We estimate volatility, defined as the quadratic variation of the semimartingale, by maximizing the likelihood of a misspecified moving-average model, with its order selected based on an information criterion.
-Our inference is uniformly valid over a large class of noise processes whose magnitude and dependence structure vary with sample size.
-We show that the convergence rate of our estimator dominates n1/4 as noise vanishes, and is determined by the selected order of noise dependence when noise is sufficiently small.
+#summary: We conduct inference on volatility with noisy high-frequency data.
+We assume the observed transaction price follows a continuous-time Itô-#semimartingale, contaminated by a discrete-time moving-average noise process associated with the arrival of trades.
+We estimate volatility, defined as #the quadratic variation of the semimartingale, by maximizing the likelihood of a misspecified moving-average model, with its order selected based on an #information criterion.
+Our inference is uniformly valid over a large class of noise processes whose magnitude and dependence structure vary with sample #size.
+We show that the convergence rate of our estimator dominates n1/4 as noise vanishes, and is determined by the selected order of noise dependence #when noise is sufficiently small.
 Our implementation guarantees positive estimates in finite samples.

 tags: []